phael-exe/phael-exe/README.md

 I'm Raphael Alves, a tech enthusiast from Goiânia, Brazil.
 I'm a curious, dedicated, and hardworking person, always seeking to learn and grow.
 My passion lies in Artificial Intelligence, and I'm currently pursuing a Bachelor's degree in AI at UFG, building on my Technical degree in Electronics from IFG Goiânia.
+Currently, working as AI Researcher at CEIA & AKCIT.
 Driven by a desire to learn, I believe in consistent effort and am always moving forward and enhancing my abilities.

 ---